 - AP Cost is the “As Purchased Cost.”
 If flour costs say $2 for 10 pounds, then the AP cost would be $.0125 per ounce.

 - Yield % reflects the amount of usable product from an ingredient after fabrication.
-For example: If you purchase a watermelon for a recipe and you determine that on average, 20% of the watermelon consists of rind that you cannot use, then your Yield is 80%.
+For example, if you purchase a watermelon for a recipe and you must determine the usable portion.
+If you decide that on average, 20% of the watermelon consists of rind that you discard, then your Yield is 80%.

 - The final item you will notice at the bottom of the ingredient list is an item called “Utility.”
-We recommend all chefs include a utility cost associated with each recipe to account for those items that may be needed to create the recipe, but cannot be quantified within it.
-For example: You need to wash your hands before you cook, but you cannot quantify the amount of hand soap and paper towels that may be used in creating it, so you assign a Utility cost to cover these expenses.
-Every restaurant will have a different Utility cost, but it shouldn’t be more than a dollar or so per recipe.
+We recommend all chefs include a utility cost associated with each recipe to account for those items that may be needed to create the recipe.
+These are costs that cannot be quantified within it.
+For example, you need to wash your hands before you cook, but you cannot quantify the amount of hand soap and paper towels that may be used in creating it.
+So, you assign a Utility cost to cover these expenses.
+Every restaurant will have a different Utility cost, but it typically is not more than a dollar or two per recipe.

-Keep in mind that this is only one component of a comprehensive restaurant budget or business plan, so if you require assistance, you are welcome to contract a restaurant consultant below.
+Keep in mind that this is only one component of a comprehensive restaurant budget or business plan, so if you require assistance, you are welcome to explore our restaurant consultants services to learn how we assist clients with these types of documents..